 - Fast shutter speed.

-- Narrow aperture for larger depth of field.
+- Narrow aperture for a larger depth of field.

-- Backdrop – If you’re not at Alnwick, a castle backdrop would help complete the look.
+- Backdrop – If you’re not at Alnwick, a castle backdrop will help complete the look.

 Give it a try, but be prepared to take lots of photos to get the effect you want.
-Here are a few that just didn’t capture the illusion:
+Here are two that just didn’t capture the illusion of broomstick flying:

 If you enjoyed this post, please share it on social media, including Pinterest: